yesco/esp-lisp/README.md

 ## status

 The core is about 1000 lines of code.
-Total less than 3000 with xml/web server support.
+Total around 4000 with extentions functions and xml/web server support.

-I just have the first  working [relase](https://github.com/yesco/esp-lisp/releases), got a editable readline interface!
+It is now at it's 4th release [relase](https://github.com/yesco/esp-lisp/releases), it now even got a full screen editor functions (ala emacs), got a editable readline interface!
 See the docs in [wiki](https://github.com/yesco/esp-lisp/wiki) for simple examples.

-Lot's of stuff is missing...
+The esp-lisp has been used to build some smaller game devices by other persons, still things being added.

 ## features